Complete with AE101 4AGTE, T25 turbo

 I’ve made a little more progress over the last two weekends, things are still going a bit slow as free time is tight but it’s starting to come together, and I actually snapped a few pics so I can prove it ;)

 First off my poly engine mount inserts came in so I installed them– they were super easy to install and should enhance throttle response and enhance the ‘human-car connection’ a bit.
-I got them from Kirkosaurus, he’s got them for the MKI, II or III MR2’s.
+I got them from a MR2OC forum member that went by Kirkosaurus, he’s used to make them for the MKI, II and III MR2’s.
+Not sure he’s still around doing that though.

 I also had new holes drilled and tapped for the wastegate actuator mount, though I’m having to modify how the actuator is mounted to the bracket a bit to make it fit.